Bug report #12264

 I confirm that there is something wrong in this tool and that ti was working ok in previous qgis releases.

-#4 Updated by Pekka Sarkola almost 5 years ago
+#4 Updated by Pekka Sarkola about 5 years ago

 It seems that this more common issue than just Heatmap generated files.

 I generate my raster outside QGIS (with gdal_grid): origin and image size is correct.
 But extent is calculated uncorretly.